CCI-MOC/lsvd-rbd/notes.md

 It's a lot more compact - no per-element pointers, just some wasted elements in the 2nd-level arrays.
 It's also quite fast on modern CPUs, as it doesn't do pointer chasing and the CPU prefetcher works really well.
 The inner templates are a bit gross in order to pack the data structures better, which helps both space and time.

+## status

+It's been working with the fio rbd backend all along.

+As of 10/27 on QEMU/KVM it makes it almost all the way through installation from an old Ubuntu 14 ISO I had sitting around.